Clinical Program Faculty

 PhD Clinical Psychology, Palo Alto University, 2016

-With a long history of community organizing for increased LGBTQ youth wellness services in the Bay Area, Dr. Peta's areas of research and clinical interest are in transgender and gender non-binary mental health, LGBTQ cultural competence with clients experiencing serious mental illness, as well as the experiences of students of minoritized identity in doctoral psychology training.
-The co-author of the book The Gender Quest Workbook: A Guide for Teens and Young Adults Exploring Gender Identity, Dr. Peta has also authored a number of papers and chapters on gender minority stress and treating LGBTQ individuals with psychosis.
+Dr. Peta's areas of research and clinical interest are in transgender and gender non-binary mental health, LGBTQ cultural competence with clients experiencing serious mental illness, as well as the experiences of students of minoritized identity in doctoral psychology training.
+The co-author of the book The Gender Quest Workbook: A Guide for Teens and Young Adults Exploring Gender Identity, Dr. Peta has also authored a number of papers and chapters on SMI, suicidality, and mental health in LGBTQ populations.
 Dr. Peta is currently a co-investigator, curriculum developer, and trainer as part of the LGBTQ Clinical Academy -- a training program developed with a grant from the county of Santa Clara to increase cultural competency with LGBTQ clients among county behavioral health providers.